 This project was completed as part of the requirement for 2016 Esri GIS Scholarship.
 The objective was to identify the most suitable locations for setting up solar panel farms in the Niagara Region using GIS mapping techniques.

+In recent years, Canada has invested heavily in renewable energy and the completion of this project would provide useful information in determination financial feasibility for establishing solar energy generation facilities.
 Location of suitable sites was determined using GIS multi-criteria evaluation analysis tools.
 The three main criteria were: accessibility/boundaries, topographic factors, and existing land cover/use.
 All criteria were individually analyzed and then combined using the Weighted Sum tool before Boolean logic was applied to remove restricted development areas.
 The results show that there are three clusters of suitable locations present in the Niagara Region near the municipalities of Lincoln, Niagara Falls, and Fort Erie.
 These are the areas where future solar panel farm development should be considered.